virtualagc/virtualagc/README.md

  $Descr User 80000 34000

-KiCad will now let you open this file in the schematic editor, and it will be the right side.
+KiCad will now let you open this file in the schematic editor, and it will be the right size.

 The drawback is that if you need to make any other changes to the drawing's metadata, the KiCad GUI will no longer allow you to do so, since you have what it thinks is a funky sheet size.
-So to make any other changes to the metadata &mdash; and in particular, if you want to select a different template file, which is the file that determines the drawings title block and border area &mdash; the KiCad GUI won't allow you to do so, and you'll have to resort again to modifying the .sch file directly to make such changes.
+So to make any other changes to the metadata &mdash; and in particular, if you want to select a different template file, which is the file that determines the drawing's title block and border area &mdash; the KiCad GUI won't allow you to do so, and you'll have to resort again to modifying the .sch file directly to make such changes.

 ### Workaround #2